puppetlabs/puppetserver/documentation/restarting.markdown

     systemctl reload puppetserver

+> **Note:** If you're using Puppet Enterprise (PE), you can reload the server by running `service pe-puppetserver reload`, or by using the console or Hiera.
+For more information, see [Configuring and tuning Puppet Server (https://puppet.com/docs/pe/2019.2/config_puppetserver.html#configuring_and_tuning_puppet_server).

 ## Restarting Puppet Server to pick up changes

 There are three ways to trigger your Puppet Server environment to refresh and pick up changes you've made.
 A request to the [HTTP Admin API to flush the JRuby pool](./admin-api/v1/jruby-pool.markdown) is the quickest, but picks up only certain types of changes.
 A HUP signal or service reload is also quick, and applies additional changes.
 Other changes require a full Puppet Server restart.